VinGioia90/mbrclm/README.md

 devtools::install_github("VinGioia90/mbrclm@master")
 ```

-Here, we illustrate the proposal by using a modified version of the `wine` dataset available in the `ordinal` package and related to Randall (1989).
+Here, we consider a modified version of the `wine` dataset analyzed in Randall (1989) and available in the `ordinal` R package (Christensen, 2022).
 In this respect, the central categories are merged into a single one.

 ``` r
 library(mbrclm)